7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 **[This is only for .sra files and .srm files]**

-**[This is not a tool which converts between the different formats, it simple makes the file of current save type, comptible, where otherwise it would not be, however a link to the recomended MacOS save converter is below in the SRM section]**
+**[This isn't a tool which converts from '.sra' to '.srm', it simple makes the file of the current save type, comptible, where otherwise it would not be]**
+**[Here is a link to the recomended MacOS save converter: https://github.com/drehren/ramp64-convert-gui]** You you will then need to come back here to do this

 **Tested and working on:**